 Most likely, your existing cybersecurity framework is not aligned with DFARS requirements and for this, you will likely encounter difficulties meeting the documentation criteria.

 Contractors new to the regulations for government contracts must review their current cybersecurity framework against the DoD requirements.
-Due to the constant changing of policies and procedures, the ability to maintain DFARS compliance requires continuous oversight of IT infrastructure and systems operations.
+Due to the constantly changing policies and procedures, the ability to maintain compliance requires continuous oversight of IT infrastructure and systems operations.

 Don’t Ignore Qualified Cybersecurity Vendors

-Cybersecurity vendors who have specialized in government contractors can help you align your digital infrastructure according to the DFARS.
-Selecting contractors with a proven track record of assisting contractors in acquiring DoD contracts not only provide top-notch results for compliance but introduces your company to security protection.
-A qualified vendor with openly share their achievements and outline with full transparency how they will help your business achieve and maintain DFARS compliance.
+Cybersecurity vendors who have specialized in government contracting can help you align your digital infrastructure according to the DFARS.
+Selecting contractors with a proven track record of assisting contractors in acquiring DoD contracts not only provides top-notch results for compliance but introduces your company to security protection.
+A qualified vendor will openly share their achievements and outline with full transparency how they will help your business achieve and maintain DFARS compliance.

 Not Applying Effort To All Parts of DFARS

-Some areas of the DFARS may require special attention, but this doesn’t mean that others are less important or insignificant.
-All elements of the DFARS have equal importance, failing to comply with any of them will result in loss of contract and much more.
+Some areas of the DFARS may require special attention, but this does not mean that others are less important or insignificant.
+All elements of the DFARS have equal importance, and failure to comply with any of them will result in loss of contract and much more.